-On Halloween your options seem to be limited on the “healthy” treats during ‘trick or treating’ and while attending haunted house parties.
-So it’s up to you on whether or not you want to engage in a night of feeling a tummy ache after gorging out on unhealthy candy, or you can use the following 5 healthy halloween treats and enjoy every aspect of your evening.
+Fun and healthy Halloween treat options can seem limiting when out on the prowl for some good old trick-and-treating, haunted house partying, and ghouling up class in school.
+So it's up to you on whether or not you want to engage in a night of feeling a tummy ache after gorging out on unhealthy candy, or you can use the following 5 fun and healthy halloween treats to enjoy every aspect of your evening.

 1. Fruit Spider

 Healthy Halloween Recipe Ingredients:

 - 1 dark plum